Rights and Responsibilities of Unmarried Parents

 The custodial parent has to show the court that the move is in the child’s best interests unless the custodial parent was a victim of domestic abuse by the other parent.
 The court looks at several things, like parenting time agreements, the emotional needs of the child, and if the move is a plan to keep the other parent from seeing the child.
 Then the court decides if the custodial parent and child can move.

 Can we change the parenting time order?

 Yes.
 Parents can always agree to change parenting time.
 But if the parents don’t agree on the changes, a parent must bring a motion to court to change the court’s order.
-A parent can ask the court to change a parenting time schedule if it is best for the child.
+A parent can ask the court to change the parenting time schedule if it is best for the child.
 The court can look at any changes since the last order and see if a new order is needed for the child’s best interest.

 Voluntary Parenting Plans

 Parents can agree to use a “Parenting Plan.”
 They work on writing a plan that states the time each parent spends with the child and how they are going to make decisions about the child.
-The court must approve this plan and it must be in the best interest of a child.
+The court must approve this plan and it must be in the best interest of the child.
 See the 12 Best Interest Factors in the “How does the court decide custody if the parents don’t agree?” section.